Bhavya2396/ipl-market/PREDICTION_RULES.md

 ## Overview
 The IPL 2025 Predictions Market allows users to make predictions on various aspects of IPL 2025 matches.
 Users can earn points based on the accuracy of their predictions, which contribute to their overall ranking on the leaderboard.

+## Authentication
+- Google OAuth for account creation and login
+- No wallet integration required
+- No monetary transactions involved

 ## Match Schedule
 - Total Matches: 74
 - Season Duration: March-May 2025